coreruleset/documentation/content/concepts/anomaly_scoring.md

 #### Enabling the Early Blocking Option

-If using a native Core Rule Set installation on a web application firewall, the early blocking option can be enabled in the file `crs-setup.conf`.
+If using a native CRS installation on a web application firewall, the early blocking option can be enabled in the file `crs-setup.conf`.
 This is done by uncommenting rule 900120, which sets the variable `tx.blocking_early` to 1 in order to enable early blocking.
 CRS otherwise gives this variable a default value of 0, meaning that early blocking is disabled by default.

 ```apache
 SecAction \